Maggie Doyne: Kopila Valley

-Kopila Valley, Doyne's project funded by The BlinkNow Foundation, encompasses a school, a children's home, a women's center, a girls' safe house, and a health clinic with a focus in sustainability.
+Kopila Valley projects, funded by The BlinkNow Foundation, encompass a school, a children's home, a women's center, a girls' safe house, a health clinic, and a focus on sustainability and environmental, place-based learning.

+In 2007, the Kopila Valley Children’s Home opened, and Doyne and the caregiving team became the legal guardians for more than 45 children.
+Today, the home has moved to the Kopila Valley Children's Village, completed in 2025, and holds 50 children and also has space for 40 young adults who have graduated and are living independently but return for family holidays.

-Dissatisfied with the education her children were receiving and wanting to help other children in the community, Doyne opened the Kopila Valley School in 2010 and it has 400 students.
+Dissatisfied with the education children were receiving and wanting to help other children in the community, Doyne and Malla opened the Kopila Valley School in 2010, and it now serves 450+ students per year.
 Many are the first in their families to attend school.
-The school provides students with health care and food, and employs around 50 Nepalis, including teachers, staff, a principal, vice-principal, health administrator, counselor and a health technician.
+The school provides students with health care and food, and employs around 150 Nepalis, including teachers, staff, a principal, vice-principal, health administrator, counselor and a health technician.
 The curriculum supplements the Nepali national curriculum with additional teaching and learning in literature, art, theater, music and sports.
 Classes are taught in both Nepali and English, and stress creative and critical thinking.
-In 2012-2013, the school's 8th grade students took national examinations for the first time Nepal's District Level Examination.
-All students scored within the top 10% nationwide, 50% of students scored in the top 1% nationwide and the school was ranked first in its region for academic achievement.
-The school receives over 200 applications for places per year and places are offered on the basis of need.

-In 2007, the Kopila Valley Children’s Home opened, and became the legal guardian for more than 45 children.
-Doyne and Nepali caregivers care for the children.
+In 2025, students in grades 8, 10, and 12 all passed grade exit exams at a rate of 100%.

-The Kopila Valley Women's Center opened in 2013 providing literacy and vocational skills training to the women of Surkhet.
-The Women’s Center also runs a storefront, partially staffed by previous trainees, located in Surkhet.
-The store sells goods to the local community and provides uniforms for the Kopila Valley School.
+The Kopila Valley Women's Center opened in 2013, providing literacy and vocational skills courses, human rights training, and social support to the women of Surkhet.
+Graduates of the Women’s Center formed a cooperative of weavers, which sells goods to the local community and provides uniforms for the Kopila Valley School.

 In 2011, the Kopila Valley Health Clinic opened in partnership with the Kopila Valley School.
-This community health clinic’s main focus is in education and prevention.
+This community health clinic's main focus is in education and prevention.
 It offers essential primary care, dental care, and mental health services to the Kopila Valley children and staff, as well as the larger Surkhet community.

 The Kopila Valley Big Sisters' Home opened in 2017 in order to provide a safe environment for the most at-risk young female students of Kopila Valley School.
-It is home to 10 girls and offers counseling, love, and support as they prepare to reintegrate with their biological families or guardians.
+It has been home to 24 girls to date and offers counseling and support as students prepare to reintegrate with their biological families or guardians.

-Doyne and her team built a sustainable campus for Kopila Valley in 2018, now the greenest school in Nepal.
+Doyne, Malla, and their team opened a sustainable campus for Kopila Valley School in 2010, now the greenest school in Nepal.
 A team of engineers, architects, developers and environmental experts incorporated sustainable and green techniques to build the school.
 The new Kopila Valley School is on almost three acres of purchased land – serving as pre-primary school, primary school, secondary school through 12th grade, post-secondary school and vocational center.
-There are 18 classrooms for more than 400 students.
-The new campus also has a farm and fruit nursery supplying food products to the Kopila Valley School and Kopila Valley Children’s Home.
+The campus also has a farm and fruit nursery for use as teaching tools in gardening and place-based learning, and for supplying food products to the Kopila Valley School and Kopila Valley Children’s Home.